Chidiebere00/html5-boilerplate/README.md

 editor plugins that enable editors to read the file format and adhere to defined styles.
 EditorConfig files are easily readable and they work nicely with version control systems.

+**.eslintrc.js:**
+ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.